Can vulvar cancer be prevented?

-This vaccine can only be used to prevent HPV infection -- it does not help treat an existing infection.
+These vaccines can only be used to prevent HPV infection --they do not help treat an existing infection.
 To be most effective, the vaccine should be given before a person becomes exposed to HPV (such as through sexual activity).

 More HPV vaccines are being developed and tested.

 Not smoking is another way to lower the risk for vulvar cancer.
 Women who don't smoke are also less likely to develop a number of other cancers, like those of the lungs, mouth, throat, bladder, kidneys, and several other organs.